dvj5411/fsr4vk/README.md

 `fsr4vk` is an experimental native Vulkan FFX upscaler provider for the FSR 4.1.1 and FSR 4.0.2 INT8 models, together with the OptiScaler integration used to load them.
-It is an independent research project and is not an AMD product or an official OptiScaler release.

-The repository is intentionally small: it contains the provider source, the verified runtime payloads embedded into the provider DLL, the minimum AMD FFX API headers needed by that source, and a pinned OptiScaler source submodule.

-This repository is mostly maintained by AI.
-It periodically syncs with the upstream private repository that I actually use for development.

-> **Warning:** This is experimental software.
-Back up replaced files, do not use
-> it with online or anti-cheat-protected games, and expect compatibility issues.

 ## AI Disclosure